An Empirical Study into Annotator Agreement, Ground Truth Estimation, and Algorithm Evaluation: Experimental Results and Analyses

-During this case study a number of detectors were selected and their ability to detect fissures in the area of interest was evaluated by calculating $\bar{\textrm{P}}$-R curves.
-The current state-of-the-art linear feature detectors were selected from the literature, namely: \begin{itemize} \item{CrackTree \cite{Zou12};} \item{EDLines \cite{Akinlar11};} \item{a linear classifier trained using 2D Gabor wavelet ($\epsilon = 4$, $a = 2, 3, 4, 5$, and $k_0 = 3$) and inverted grey-scale features (2D GWLC) \cite{Soares06};} \item{LSD \cite{Gioi10};} \item{Percolation \cite{Yamaguchi10};} \item{grey scale thresholding;} \item{Gaussian filter matching \cite{Stumpf12}, $\sigma = 1$ (Gauss);} \item{Top-Hat transform ($4$ pixel radius circular structuring element);} \item{and the Centre-Surround (C-S) transform (using a $3 \times 3$ pixel neighbourhood) \cite{Vonikakis08}.} \end{itemize} Where public source code was not available the respective authors kindly agreed to run the algorithm on the data and provide a number of outputs, calculated using a range of parameter values.
-Using publicly available code ensured that the implementations were true to the author's intentions and also allows for reproducibility of these results.
-As the 2D GWLC method is a supervised learning algorithm a random subset of the image, $569 \times 362$ pixels in size, was used as a training set ($16$\% of the image), the GT was defined according to Eq.\ \eqref{eq:gt_threshold} using $\tau = 1/N$, and the training area was excluded from the test set.
-It should therefore be noted that the 2D GWLC results are derived using less data than the comparisons, however, they have low standard deviation and should therefore be comparable.
-Within this case study the $\bar{\textrm{P}}$-R integration limits are set to be $\pi'_1 = 0.1$ and $\pi'_2 = 0.5$ (from ten times as many negative as positive instances to a balanced dataset) to reflect the large range of skews that can be observed in a remote sensing application.
+\textbf{Fissure} Current state-of-the-art linear feature detectors were selected from the literature: a linear classifier trained using 2D Gabor wavelet (elongation $\epsilon = 4$, scales $a = 2, 3, 4, 5$, and frequency $k_0 = 3$) and inverted grey-scale features (2D GWLC) \cite{Soares06}; Gaussian filter matching, where $\sigma = 1$ \cite{Stumpf12} (Gauss); Top-Hat transform ($4$ pixel radius circular structuring element); and the Centre-Surround (C-S) transform (using a $3 \times 3$ pixel neighbourhood) \cite{Vonikakis08}.
+Where public source code was not available the respective authors kindly agreed to run the algorithm on the data and provide a number of outputs, calculated using a range of parameter values (to ensure that the implementations were true to the author's intentions and to allow reproducibility of the results).
+As the 2D GWLC method is a supervised learning algorithm a random subset of the image, $569 \times 362$ pixels in size, was used as a training set (\SI{16}{\percent} of the image), the GT was defined according to Eq.\ \eqref{eq:gt_threshold} using $\tau = 1/N$, and the training area was excluded from the test set.
+Within this case study the $\bar{\textrm{P}}$-R integration limits were set to $\pi'_1 = 0.1$ and $\pi'_2 = 0.5$ (from ten times as many negative as positive instances to a balanced dataset) to reflect the large range of skews that can be observed in a remote sensing application.